FDSN/source-identifiers/definition.rst

 Temporary network starting in 2002 NSLC: 'XA', 'ABCD', '00', 'BHZ' maps to ``FDSN:XA_ABCD_00_B_H_Z`` or to ``FDSN:XA2002_ABCD_00_B_H_Z``

-From Source Identifier to NSLC
+From Source Identifier to SEED NSLC
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Network codes**

-  Codes between 1 and 2 characters are mapped unchanged.
-Network codes following the 6-character "Temporary network codes convention", can be mapped , the first 2 characters of the network code mapped to the NSLC network code by removing the 4 character year.
+  Codes from 1 and 2 characters are mapped without change.
+Network codes following the 6-character "Temporary network codes convention" are mapped using just the first 2 characters of the code, removing the 4 character year.
 Otherwise, there is no mapping for network codes greater than 2 characters.

 **Station codes**

-  Codes between 1 to 5 characters are mapped unchanged.
+  Codes from 1 to 5 characters are mapped without change.
 There is no mapping for stations codes greater than 5 characters.

 **Locations codes**

-  Codes between 0 and 1 characters are mapped unchanged.
+  Codes from 0 and 2 characters are mapped without change.
 There is no mapping for location codes greater than 2 characters.

 **Channels codes**